 The Company has an agreement with UNAIDS to supply FC to developing countries at a reduced price which can be negotiated each year based on the Company's cost of production.
-The current price per unit ranges between £0.42 and £0.445 (British pounds sterling), or approximately \$0.83 to \$0.88, depending on contractual volumes.
+The current price per unit ranges between £0.42 and £0.445 (British pounds sterling), or approximately \$0.84 to \$0.89, depending on contractual volumes.
 Under the agreement, UNAIDS and the Company cooperate in educational efforts and marketing FC in developing countries.
 Sales of FC are made directly to international public agencies and to public health authorities in each country at the price established by the agreement with UNAIDS.
-The agreement expires on December 31, 2007, but is automatically renewed for one year unless either party gives at least 90 days prior written notice of termination.
+The agreement expires on December 31, 2008, but is automatically renewed for one year unless either party gives at least 90 days prior written notice of termination.
 FC is available in approximately 92 countries through public sector distribution.

 In May 2006, the Company received an initial order for 500,100 FC female condoms from the National Aids Control Organization (NACO) of the Ministry of Health & Family Welfare, Government of India.
 The order was placed through UNFPA, the United Nations Population Fund.
-In May 2006, India was reported as having 6.1 million HIV/AIDS cases, less than 1% of its 1 billion plus population, but the largest HIV population in the world.
-To preclude what happened in some sub-Saharan Africa countries where more than 20% of the population is HIV positive, the Indian Government has developed and implemented prevention programs in which the female condoms are is being used.
+India faces a significant threat of HIV/AIDS, with existing cases estimated to be 2.5 - 3 million.
+The Indian Government is determined to avoid what happened in some sub-Saharan Africa countries where more than 20% of the population is HIV positive.
+They have developed and implemented prevention programs in which the female condoms are being used.
 As a part of HIV/AIDS prevention program development India initiated a test of its social market programs for the Female Condom in 60 NGO's (Non-Governmental Organizations) in five target states.
 To date, end user who are high risk individuals report a high level of satisfaction.
 Ninety per cent of the NGO's have reordered the Female Condom.